 3. Nodal Officer (RTI Cell)

-The Nodal Officer facilitates the tracking and routing of RTI applications within the university’s various departments.
+The Nodal Officer tracks and routes RTI applications across the university’s various departments.
+(Corruption in Education & MGKVP)

 - Name: Sri Rajesh Rai